Authorization server (P4AUTH)

 -

-Use a dedicated server as the P4AUTH server.
+Use a dedicated server as the Authorization server.

 -

-All outer servers must be at the same, or newer, release level as the P4AUTH server.
+All outer servers must be at the same, or newer, release level as the Authorization server.

 -

-Ensure that the license file for the P4AUTH server is valid because it governs the number of licensed users that are permitted to exist on the outer servers.
+Ensure that the license file for the Authorization server is valid because it governs the number of licensed users that are permitted to exist on the outer servers.

 -

-Each user must exist on the P4AUTH server.
+Each user must exist on the Authorization server.
 Otherwise such users will not appear to exist on the outer servers.

 -

-Configure any serviceUser on an outer servers to be a valid service user on the P4AUTH server before you set the
+Configure any serviceUser that is used by an outer server to be a valid service user on the Authorization serverbefore you set the

 P4AUTHenvironment variable on the outer server.
 Otherwise a lockout occurs. -

-To ensure that p4 review and p4 reviews work correctly, enable remote depot access for the service user on the P4AUTH server.
+To ensure that p4 review and p4 reviews work correctly, enable remote depot access for the service user on the Authorization server.

 -

-Starting with release 2023.1, servers using P4AUTH authentication require the P4AUTH server's release version to be at least 2023.1.
+Starting with release 2023.1, servers using P4AUTH authentication require the Authorization server's release version to be at least 2023.1.

 -